 Once your mushroom kit has finished fruiting and it does not want to produce anymore mushrooms you can remove the substrate from the plastic bag and either put it around your garden or indoor plants as mulch, or place in your compost or worm farm.

 Q. Is the cardboard and plastic in the kit recyclable?

 Yes!
 The cardboard box can be recycled in any standard recycling bin and the spray bottle is reusable.
 The plastic bag is a soft plastic and can't be placed into a standard home recycling bin.
 Please wash out the plastic bag and deposit it into any RedCycle™ Bin across Australia - Click Here for more details.

-Q. What happens if my kit doesn't grow mushrooms?
+What happens if I need some help with my grow kit?